bcit-ci/CodeIgniter/user_guide_src/source/libraries/caching.rst

 		:returns: information on the entire cache
 		:rtype: Mixed

-		This function will return information on the entire cache.
+		This method will return information on the entire cache.

 		::